The UUMA Guidelines was first adopted in 1965,

 When a written complaint is referred by the CEC to the

-UUMA President for consideration by the Executive Committee it becomes a formal
+UUMA President for consideration by the Board of Trustees it becomes a formal

 grievance.
 An action under this process

-may also be initiated by the Executive Committee or the President of the
+may also be initiated by the Board of Trustees or the President of the

 UUMA.
 Grievances will be acted upon as

-response to grievances, the President and members of the Executive Committee
+response to grievances, the President and members of the Board of Trustees

 will be guided by four fundamental principles: